CSU Bakersfield had played New Mexico State 11 times in men's basketball, and 11 times the Roadrunners lost.

 But there's a first time for everything, and for CSUB it came on March 12 this year, when the Roadrunners beat the Aggies for the first time and advanced to the NCAA Tournament for the first time.

-Junior Dedrick Basile’s three-pointer over Pascal Siakam, the WAC’s Player of the Year, with 0.2 seconds remaining gave the Roadrunners a 57-54 victory, a moment judged the greatest in CSUB’s sports history.
+Junior Dedrick Basile’s three-pointer over Pascal Siakam, the WAC's Player of the Year, with 0.2 seconds remaining gave the Roadrunners a 57-54 victory, the sports moment judged the greatest in CSUB's sports history.

 "That's something I always dreamed about," Basile said, "and it just happened."